-There are a slew of new shortcuts that come with Windows 10.
+There are a slew of new shortcuts with Windows 10.
 The most notable one are useful for having multiple windows open at once: use the windows key+directional keys (up, down, left, right) to snap each window to a different side of the screen, or even four quadrants.

 Use Windows+Tab to open the task view/multiple desktops.
 Some of the shortcuts get a little intense, but you can use Windows+Control+ Left or Right to cycle through your current multiple desktops.
 Use Windows+Control+D to create a new desktop, and Windows+Control+F4 to close your currently open desktop.